JiMmpka/AddressBook/README.md

 # AddressBook

-C++ version of console Address Book, to hold contacts of logged user.
+C++ version of console Address Book- structured, to hold contacts of logged user.